-The small town of Oliver in southern British Columbia is fast becoming known as the “Wine Capital of Canada”.
+Amongst the long list of Canadian Wineries is the small town of Oliver in southern British Columbia, fast becoming known as the “Wine Capital of Canada”.
 Just 30 minutes north of the American – Canadian border at Osoyoos, this “arid” desert location has the most concentrated land developed into wineries and vineyards than anywhere else in the province.

 Not only are there world class wineries and vineyards here, this is a popular tourist destination with nearby lakes, mountains, rivers and orchards.
 Seasonal succulent fruit includes cherries, pears, peaches, apricots and plums and can be reasonably bought at the many fruit stands along the highway both north and south of Oliver.
 To pick a peach from the tree and enjoy the sweet taste of the fruit as its rich juices drip over your hands is almost heaven.